Monday, April 28, 2025

 Performance Comparison

-· 3x Leveraged ETFs: Now, if you're feeling extra adventurous, a 3x leveraged ETF like UPRO would triple that daily return.
+3x Leveraged ETFs: Now, if you're feeling extra adventurous, a 3x leveraged ETF like UPRO would triple that daily return.
 So, a 1% gain in the S&P 500 means a 3% gain for UPRO.
-But beware, a 1% drop means a 3% loss 3.
+But beware—a 1% drop means a 3% loss.

 Cumulative Returns

-One needs to understand that leveraged ETFs tweak their leverage every day, which can lead to something called "volatility decay."
-So, over time, the returns of these ETFs might end up way different from what you'd expect based on the index performance.
-This gets even more noticeable with higher leverage.
+One important thing to understand is that leveraged ETFs adjust their leverage daily, which can lead to something called volatility decay.
+Over time, this can cause the returns of these ETFs to diverge significantly from what you'd expect based on the index’s long-term performance.
+The higher the leverage, the more noticeable this effect becomes.

 Risk Considerations

-• Volatility Risk: These ETFs are designed to amplify daily returns, so if the market decides to go the other way, your losses get amplified too.
-It's like riding a rollercoaster blindfolded.
+Volatility Risk: These ETFs are designed to amplify daily returns, so if the market moves against you, your losses are magnified too.
+It’s like riding a rollercoaster blindfolded.

-• Compounding Risk: Thanks to the daily reset mechanism, the effects of compounding can lead to some wild deviations from expected returns over time, especially during high volatility .
+Compounding Risk: Due to the daily reset mechanism, the effects of compounding can cause wild deviations from expected returns over time—especially during periods of high volatility.

 Invested amt